 It is assumed that black teeth were the result of long periods of chewing betel nuts (a popular snack in the old days).
 However, shiny black teeth achieved through chemical dyes are indeed different from the reddish stain of the betel-chewing teeth.

 The origin of this custom stemmed from the spiritual belief that long white teeth belonged to ghosts, animals, and savages.
 Consequently, black teeth in Vietnam took root as a practice to protect humans from supernatural evil forces.

-Gradually, black teeth dyeing became a rite of passage for young girls stepping into adulthood, indicating that she’s ready for marriage.
+Gradually, black teeth dyeing became a rite of passage for young girls stepping into adulthood, indicating that she was ready for marriage.

 To maintain the teeth’s blackness, women would chew betel regularly and have their teeth repainted every once in a while.

 In the 1900s, foreign influences from France as well as the Western world discouraged the practice of black teeth in Vietnam and gradually replaced them with gleaming white teeth images.
 Efforts to revive this treatment have been unpromising, as the original materials for the dye are now extremely rare.
 Follow our blog to read more about traditional and modern Vietnamese cultures!